How To Gain Admission To Carnegie Mellon University

 Exercise your humility and charity with others by being a volunteer in your community.
 It’ll not only give you a great experience in socializing with others, but it’ll also help you contribute to your community and become part of it.
 It’ll even make Carnegie Mellon smile a lot because they’re always going for the student who not only helps themselves but also help others.
-To them, that emits leadership right there, and that can be a significant factor on how you can boost your application.
+To them, that emits leadership right there, which can be a significant factor in boosting your application.

-Got the itch to shoot the hoops, hit the rackets or do anything athletic?
+Got the itch to shoot the hoops, hit the rackets, or do anything athletic?
 Try going it on with sports.
-Aside from being more physical and getting fit, it’ll show Carnegie Mellon you’re an applicant who values teamwork and leadership as part of their person.
-It’ll also give them a glimpse on who you are and how you can be an excellent fit for the campus.
+Besides being more physical and getting fit, it’ll show Carnegie Mellon that you’re an applicant who values teamwork and leadership as part of their person.
+It’ll also give them a glimpse of who you are and how you can be an excellent fit for the campus.

 6. Give Carnegie Mellon a tour online and offline